JannikWempe/pihole-cloudflared/readme.md

 PiHole blocks requests to blacklisted domains (mostly advertising serving) and it uses exclusively cloudflared to enforce DoH.
 DNS Security Extensions (DNSSEC) is enabled.

 ## RPi prerequisites
-Your RPi should have a static IP and port 80 should be open to anble access to PiHoles admin interface.
+Your RPi should have a static IP and port 80 should be open in order to be able to access PiHoles admin interface.

 ## Running the project